teach-afp/www/input/lecture3.md

                                if i2 == 0 then abort
                                           else return (i1 `div` i2))) ```

-* Observe that the code has no traces of error handling, i.e., it does not inspect every recursive call for an error.
+* Observe that the code has **minimum traces of error handling**, i.e., it does not inspect every recursive call for an error.

   - It is handled by the monad!